Leenus533/api-node/README.md

 # api-node

-A simple CRUB api with authentication for a user with products.
+A simple CRUD api with authentication for a user with products.

 Made using
 Runtime : Node.js